 The winter holidays provide an added barrier to productivity and employee retention.
 Unlike other seasons, many people are faced with burnout due to a variety of factors this time of year.
 Seasonal Affective Disorder can influence the well-being of your staff as the weather gets colder and the day shorter.
 And entering the second winter of a global pandemic isn’t helping employees feel more hopeful.

-By recognizing that holiday burnout is real and providing wellness initiatives that focus on mental health, you can improve employee engagement through the end of the year.
+By recognizing that holiday burnout is real and providing wellness initiatives focusing on mental health, you can improve employee engagement through the end of the year.

 Utilize Talent Intelligence Technology to Navigate the Great Resignation

 One of the most significant factors that affect retention is hiring.
-By hiring the best talent from the start, you can avoid frequent turnover.
+You can avoid frequent turnover by hiring the best talent from the start.
 One in every four employees leaves a new job in the first 90 days, often citing a lack of support or training.
 Companies that focus on a better hiring and onboarding experience see lower attrition.

 Utilizing talent intelligence to help transform your business by taking the guesswork out of hiring top candidates is a great place to start.
-And workforce intelligence can give you the heads up when someone may be thinking about looking at new opportunities.
+And workforce intelligence can give you the heads up when someone is considering looking at new opportunities.
 You then have the advantage of knowing when to offer upskilling or promotions.

 Improve Your Employee Retention Strategy with Censia

-Reducing turnover requires a lot of attention to detail, beginning with your hiring process and continuing into your benefits and development platforms.
+Reducing turnover requires attention to detail, beginning with your hiring process and continuing into your benefits and development platforms.
 You can learn more about utilizing talent intelligence by working with Censia.